ZhangPowa/PredictingCarPrice/README.md

 ## Learnings

+### Model Fitting
+One of the main skills I learned is how to use different multiple linear regression strategies to find important factors for the price of a product.
+First I learned how to interpret and build models using lm.
+Then I learned how to analyze if the model was not only highly predictive but also valid (not multicollinear, and other assumptions).
+All of these concepts I learned to apply and use in R.

 ## References
 Luxury vehicles information, prices and inventory.
 Autotrader. (n.d.).
 Retrieved August 2, 2022, from https://www.autotrader.com/luxury
 Timmons, M. (2022, June 28).
 Car ownership statistics in the U.S. ValuePenguin.
 Retrieved August 2, 2022, from https://www.valuepenguin.com/auto-insurance/car-ownership-statistics#:~:text=The%20rate%20of%20car%20ownership,vehicles%20in%20the%20same%20period.